 NorthShore’s Kellogg Cancer Center’s emphasis on early detection leads to diagnosing a greater proportion of patients with bladder cancer—the second most common form of urological cancer—at earlier stages.
 When the diagnosis shows the cancer in early stages and it is treated right away, as often happens with bladder cancer, the chances for survival are very good.

 Bladder cancer is diagnosed through an internal exam and screenings that may include a urinalysis, CT scans, or a cytoscopy (a procedure where a thin instrument with a light and lens to view the bladder is inserted through the urethra).
 Tissue samples may also be taken during a cytoscopy.

 If a diagnosis is made, the physician will offer a bladder cancer prognosis based on the severity or stage of the cancer, including whether it has spread to other areas of the body.

 Personalized Bladder Cancer Treatment

-Following surgery, chemotherapy or radiation therapy may be recommended to destroy any remaining cancer cells.
+Following bladder cancer surgery, chemotherapy or radiation therapy may be recommended to destroy any remaining cancer cells.
 Sometimes a combination of chemotherapy and radiation may be prescribed.
 The patient-centered, multidisciplinary approach to care empowers each patient to make decisions based on their personal needs after being presented with their options by our physicians.